StrangeData-v/First-Data-Analysis-Process/README.md

   When we prepared all the things, then it is time for analysis!

 # Step2: Analysis Process + Visual presentation
-  When we come to this part, things has been succesful half.
+  When we come to this part, things has been succesful for half.
 In this part we should analyse the data we get from 51jobs and find fome hidden secret reguler.
 So at first we should make clear that **__what is our perpose__**.
 Actually the data analysis process could be divided into two class.

 ![alt text](https://github.com/StrangeData-v/First-Data-Analysis-Process/blob/master/PA%2BRA.png)